 The International Order of the Rainbow for Girls is a non-profit service organization for girls between the ages of 10 and 20.
 Rev. W. Mark Sexson founded our order in McAlester, Oklahoma in April of 1922.
 Rev. W. Mark Sexson sought to develop an organization where young women could build self-confidence and leadership skills, all while serving their community.
-The organization promotes community service, as well as love and service to their schools, their homes and to each other.
+The organization promotes community service, as well as love and service to their communities, schools, their homes and to each other.

 Rainbow members are between the ages of 10 and 20 years old.
 Rainbow welcomes everyone, regardless of race, creed, color or national origin.
 Parents can be assured that the values promoted by Rainbow are positive and uplifting.
 The lessons encourage members to be strong in spirit and kind in heart, respectful toward nature, and giving toward all humanity.

 Absolutely!
 We want all parents to enjoy Rainbow with their daughter(s).
 Parents and adults can be as involved in the assembly as they want to be.
 Parents can attend all meetings as well as all of the fun activities.

 Yes and no. Originally the Rainbow Girls were created for Masonic daughters and their friends, but today any girl who is interested in joining Rainbow is welcome.
 There is a connection between Masons and Shriners.
 All Shriners have a Masonic heritage, but not all Masons choose to become a Shriner.
 Today there are over 411,000 Shriners in the world who work to keep the 22 Shriners Hospitals running.
 To date, Shriners have helped more than 800,000 children facing serious medical problems at no cost to the parent or the child.